z-izz/JSH/README.md

 # Building
 You **can** build on windows, using visual studio.

+But it is designed to be built on linux.

+this is how to build JSH on linux:

 1. Open A Terminal.
 2. Install `dotnet-sdk`.
 3. If `git` is not installed yet, install it.